 1. acts in a manner detrimental to the purposes of USATF or Athletics,

-2. has violated any of the Bylaws, Operating Regulations, USATF Safe Sport Policies, or Rules of Competition of USATF, U.S. Center for SafeSport policies and procedures, WA rules, or the Sports Act,
+2. has violated any of the Bylaws, Operating Regulations, USATF Safe Sport Policies, or Rules of Competition of USATF, USOPC bylaws, U.S. Center for SafeSport policies and procedures, WA rules, or the Sports Act,

 3. has violated any provision of the USATF Code of Ethics and their related Codes of Conduct,